Do You Have Enough Psychological Team Safety?

 Sadly, recent McKinsey research uncovered that only 43% of respondents report a positive climate within their teams.
 If team members are afraid to speak up, resist sharing their concerns, or don’t feel comfortable asking challenging questions, teams will not perform at their peak.

-It is important to note, however, that psychological safety at work doesn’t require everyone to be “nice” to each other all the time.
+It is important to note, however, that psychological safety at work doesn’t require everyone to be “nice” to each other or to unconditionally support everyone all the time.
 It means that teams embrace constructive debate without the fear of rejection, punishment, or embarrassment — especially when the stakes are high.